pinobatch/numism/docs/gb_emu_testing.md

 that of an authentic Game Boy.
 My main goal is to produce "coins," my term for short test programs to highlight a behavior difference.
 (See [What makes a good coin?] and [Game Boy coin list].)
-Along the way, I'm producing exercisers, or in-depth test ROMs used to help me document specific differences.
+Along the way, I'm producing [exercisers], or in-depth test ROMs used to help me document specific differences.

 [What makes a good coin?]: ./good_coin.md
 [Game Boy coin list]: ./gb_coins.md
+[exercisers]: ../gameboy/exerciser/README.md

 Installing emulators
 --------------------